tpayne/terraform-examples/README.md

 Issues
 ------
 - If you find any issues with these examples, then please feel free to create a PR or a branch with a pull request and I will be happy to review
 - Security best practice issues are being scanned for and detected, but I am not currently fixing them.
-If you wish to review the issues being detected, then please review the output from the `Actions`
+If you wish to review the issues being detected, then please review the output from the `Actions` and download the `Unit Test Results` Artifact.

 Notes
 -----